Wachter Park will be closed until Fall of 2017.

 Community Gardens and Orchards

 Bismarck Parks and Recreation District is proud to support community gardens.
 There are currently three community garden locations in Bismarck.
 Community gardens were first established just west of the Municipal Ballpark (south of Memorial Highway and east of Hannifin Street).
 A second location is in Tatley – Eagles Park on Airport Road and Michigan Avenue.
-New for 2016: A third location is in Johnny Gisi Memorial Park, 2547 E. Calgary Ave.
+A third location is in Johnny Gisi Memorial Park, 2547 E. Calgary Ave.
 Bismarck Parks and Recreation District provides the land use and the water for the community gardens.
 Volunteers take care of registration.
 Interested individuals and families put in their garden, keep it weed free and enjoy the harvest.
 There is a fee to rent the plot.
 See all the maps, guidelines and registration info, below.

 Produce from the Hunger Free section of BPRD’s community gardens is donated to local food pantries.